fastrgv/WorldCupSokerban/README.md

 Unzip the archive.
 On Windows, 7z [www.7-zip.org] works well for this.

-Windows users may see some error messages (that may be ignored) pertaining to directory links.
-Directory links are needed only on OSX & Linux.

 You will see a new directory appear, that you may rename.

 Users should then cd to the install-directory, then, at the command line, type the executable name to start the game.

-Windows users type binw32\sokerban.exe from the installation directory.
+Windows users type "sokerban.bat" from the installation directory.

 Linux users can type sokerban_gnu or double click the icon for sokerban_gnu in file manager.